conradakunga/Blog/_posts/2020-03-11-asreadonly-may-not-be-doing-what-you-think.md

 Yes.
 Changing the original list **changes the ReadOnlyCollection as well**!

-Calling **AsReadOnly()** returns a wrapper to the original list.
+Calling `AsReadOnly()` returns a wrapper to the original list.
 Changes to the original list will manifest in the read only collection.

 This might not be a problem when crossing application boundaries (say using JSON) but it may provide some surprises if the read only collection and the original list co-exist, perhaps internally in a class.

 So how do we tackle the problem of returning a collection that you do not intend to be modified?

 We can look at solutions next time.

+Happy Hacking!